-After 3 days of excruciating pain with no improvement, a friend reached out to me for help.
-A nurse in her 50s, she injured her back lifting a patient.
-The day after our energy healing session, she wrote:
+Working as a nurse, Lisa injured her back lifting a patient.
+After 3 days of excruciating pain with no improvement, she asked me for help.
+The day after our healing session, she wrote:

 Pain in the left buttock [had been] an 8/10, but this morning it was a 5/10.
 Range of motion increased, too.
 I was able to put my pants on while standing up [for the first time in days], with a minimum of screaming.
 Hooray!

 Her condition continued to improve in the days and weeks following our session, leading to a full recovery.

 She gave such a detailed report, with all the medical terminology you’d expect from a well-trained nurse, that I’m going to let her words speak for themselves.
 (Lightly edited for readability, layman’s terms in [brackets]).